mohnishbasha/support-metrics-client/docs/proactive-support.rst

 Metadata collection for licensed Confluent Customers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-With Metrics enabled and with a proper Confluent customer ID set in the broker configuration (which is not the case for the default broker configuration that ships with the Confluent Platform) via the setting ``confluent.support.customer.id``, then additional metadata is being collected and reported to Confluent that e.g. help to proactively identify issues in the field.
+If Metrics are enabled and  a proper Confluent customer ID is set in the broker configuration, then additional metadata are  collected and reported to Confluent that help to proactively identify issues in the field.
+(This only occurs if a user changes the setting ``confluent.support.customer.id``.)
 This additional metadata includes but is not limited to information about the Java runtime environment of the Kafka broker and metrics relevant to help to comply with Confluent support contracts.

 Please reach out to our customer support or refer to the `Confluent Privacy Policy <http://www.confluent.io/privacy>`_ for more information.